 Stroke is a worldwide health problem and, with heart disease, is now the most common cause of death globally.
-In low to middle income countries (LMICs) like India, the number of people having and dying from stroke is increasing.
+In low to middle-income countries (LMICs) like India, the number of people having and dying from stroke is increasing.
 India now has the third-highest number of people dying from stroke of any country.
-People in India also tend to have strokes younger than people in wealthier countries like the UK – in their 50s rather than in their 70s.
+People in India also tend to have strokes younger than people in wealthier countries like the UK in their 50s rather than in their 70s.
 This often causes immense hardship for them and their family.
 There has been great progress in stroke audit and research in the UK in the past 20 years, which has led to major improvements in stroke service organisation and care.
 These improvements have reduced death and disability from stroke.
+This project aims to share knowledge and skills with LMIC countries to assist in improving stroke care.

-Our GHRG will work in partnership across the UK and India (with support from key colleagues in Australia) to improve stroke care in India.
+Our GHRG works in partnership across the UK and India (with support from key colleagues in Australia) to improve stroke care in India.
 The group brings together multidisciplinary researchers with expertise in a range of methodological approaches, with differing professional backgrounds, experience, at different stages of their research careers, and with expertise in truly collaborative global health research and development.
-We will co-design, develop, support and undertake a programme of research relevant to the needs of patients, carers and health professionals in India.
+We are co-designing, developing, supporting and undertaking a programme of research relevant to the needs of patients, carers and health professionals in India.

 Whilst this research will work with India’s current stroke services and systems, it will have the potential to support system change and through implementing research findings in practice will reduce the burden of stroke in India.
 This research will gain global recognition and inform stroke care across the world.

-There will be 3 key stages:
+There are 3 key stages: –